Tharuzha/CustomTooling-Automation/TestSuites/StockLocations.md

 - Select any existing stock location from the list
 - Click edit action button
 - Change status to "Inactive"
-- Change stock location name to "Updated Storage"
+- Change stock location name (You are free to enter a suitable name)
 - Click Save button
 - Verify success message appears
 - Verify updated stock location displays in list
-- Verify new name shows as "Updated Storage"
+- Verify new name shows as you updated.
 - Verify status shows as "Inactive"

 ## TC 060 - Verify Status Field is Mandatory